alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 Computers can also drive lots of different hardware, from weather sensors to industrial printers.

-Computers can indeed control entire production lines.
+Properly coded programs can indeed control entire production lines.
 Now we are not only speaking about increasing productivity for one worker, but optimizing entire factories.
-The value of good tools compounds over time.

 ## 🏒 Exponential Value